MichaelMMeskhi/cosc6342/README.md

-# cosc6342
+# Machine Learning Course at the University of Houston

-Machine Learning at the University of Houston
+This repository contains supplemental material, assignments, and other.